On a fractional queueing model with catastrophes: Abstract

 \section{Abstract}

-Customers arrive at a service facility according to a Poisson process.
-Upon arrival they are made to wait in a unique queue until it is their turn to be served.
-After being served it is assumed that they leave the system.
-Services times are assumed to be a sequence of independent and identically distributed random variables following an exponential law.
-In addition, it is assumed that according to the times of a Poisson process catastrophes occur leaving the system empty.
-All the random objects mentioned above are independent.
-The collection of random variables describing the number of customers in the system at each time is what is called of $M/M/1$ queue with catastrophes.
-In this work we study the fractional version of this model, which is formulated by considering fractional derivatives in the Kolmogorov's Forward Equations of the original Markov process.
-For the fractional $M/M/1$ queue with catastrophes we obtain the state probabilities, the mean and the variance for the number of customers at any time.
-In addition, we discuss about the estimation of parameters.
+A $M/M/1$ queue with catastrophes is a modified $M/M/1$ queue model for which, according to the times of a Poisson process, catastrophes occur leaving the system empty.
+In this work, we study a fractional $M/M/1$ queue with catastrophes, which is formulated by considering fractional derivatives in the Kolmogorov's Forward Equations of the original Markov process.
+For the resulting fractional process, we obtain the state probabilities, the mean and the variance for the number of customers at any time.
+In addition, we discuss the estimation of parameters.